wallscavesurvey/walls/doc/WallsMap_ReadMe.txt

 ==============
 Recent Changes

-* Build 12/11/2014
+* Build 12/12/2014

-1) A "Test memo field integity" option was added to the Layers window context menu.
-It checks that the data blocks pointed to in the shapefile's DBT component are all accessible and with no conficts in usage.
-It will also restore the list of reusable freed blocks in case it was lost due to an abnormal program shutdown.
-Such shutdowns are normally harmless, but till now they could produce inaccessible areas of the file, removed only with an export.
-For shapefiles you routinely edit, you should enable an option in the Symbols dialog that causes this test to be done automatically upon project load.
+1) A "Test memo field integity" option in the Layers context menu checks that all data blocks pointed to in the shapefile's DBT component are accessible.
+It also restores the file's list of reusable freed blocks in case it was lost due to an abnormal program shutdown.
+With previous builds, such a loss would leave regions of the file innaccessible and removable only with an export.
+For shapefiles you routinely edit, you should enable an option in the Symbols dialog to automatically perform this test upon project load.

 * Build 11/23/2014